 Thomas Reardon, ABU, Zaria, Nigeria File Download

 02/20/2017 By Saweda Liverpool-Tasie and Thomas Reardon On February 20–21, 2017 the Nigeria Agricultural Policy Project, supported by USAID Nigeria, organized a two-day training on value chain concepts and analysis in Agriculture at Ahmadu Bello University, Zaria.
 The training brought together over 100 students and young researchers from Kaduna, Kano, Katsina and Plateau states.
-The training focused on the evolution of value chain concepts and …
+The training focused on the evolution of value chain concepts and current cutting edge approaches to value chain analysis within agriculture.
+Participants gained insights on how …

 Wale Ogunleye and Saweda Liverpool-Tasie